tihanajk/Power-Apps-Shortcuts/README.md

 # Power Apps Shortcuts

+## Make your life easier with Power Apps Shortcuts!

 First thing you have to do is configure which shortcuts you want for each action.

 This is my configuration: